vaginessa/Raspberry-Pi-Zero-Rubber-Ducky-Duckberry-Pi/readme.md

 7) Watch the script execute on the host machine - You may have to plug it in twice, the first time installs drivers.

-8) Once the video opens (default script) take the SD card out of the PI, plug it into any machine with a USB SD card adaptor and then change /boot/payload.dd file to any DuckyScript Payload.
+8) Once the default script runs you can unplug and take the SD card out of the PI, plug it into any machine with a USB SD card adaptor and then change /boot/payload.dd file to any DuckyScript Payload.
+This is what file the Pi will inject into the target device.

 ## Duckyscript

 There are lots of [ready made ducky scripts here](https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Payloads) and you can make your own with [this generator](https://ducktoolkit.com/).
 Just make sure you use uncompiled Ducky Script .dd extension not .bin.

+A .dd file is a standard .txt file with the extension chanaged.
+To clear up some confusion, the DuckToolKit will give you an option to download a compiled inject.bin file or a duckycode.txt file.
+You need to download the duckycode.txt file and change the name/extension to payload.dd and then put it in the /boot part of the SD card so that the Pi can load and run the script.

 ## Credits